-Developed by James C. McConnon, Extension business & economics specialist, and Forest M. French, Extension educator emeritus.
+Developed by James C. McConnon, Extension Business and Economics Specialist, and Forest M. French, Extension Educator Emeritus.

 A business plan is your most important tool if you’re considering starting a new business or expanding an existing one.
 Why is the business plan so important?
 The business plan is a comprehensive document that communicates to others the production and marketing intentions of the business operator, as well as the projected financial assumptions and facts, and provides the initial feasibility analysis—both physical and financial—of your proposed business.
 Business plans are used primarily as planning documents for operators, but financial institutions also use them for specific information to support loan applications.

 Key Elements of a Business Plan